 Studios are located in Mitchell, Roma, Dalby, Toowoomba, Warwick and Stanthorpe.

 Scouting, which has been in existence since 1907, and in Australia since 1908, has the aim of developing young people physically, intellectually, spiritually, emotionally and socially.
-Children are accepted into Scouting from 6 years of age, and may continue through the different sections until they are young adults at age 26.
+Children are accepted into Scouting from 5 years of age, and may continue through the different sections until they are young adults at age 25.
 Scouting emphasises nature, adventure, citizenship, leadership and of course having fun.
 From the Cub Section onwards, young people are gradually given more opportunity to work in small autonomous (but supervised) groups in order to develop leadership skills.
-During their years in Scouts they aim to earn a series of Badges, which give them a knowledge of basic Scouting skills and mark achievements in areas such as citizenship, campcraft, air and water activities and improving the environment.
+During their years in Scouts children aim to earn a series of badges, which give them a knowledge of basic Scouting skills and mark achievements in areas such as citizenship, campcraft, air and water activities and improving the environment.

-Skate Queensland Association: Skate Queensland is a non profit organization supporting and promoting Skating in Queensland.
-Roller sports are divided up into 4 branches: Artistic (dance, figure, free skating, pairs & precision), Speed (track& road racing & banked track), Roller Hockey & Inline Hockey.
+Skate Queensland is a non profit organization supporting and promoting skating in Queensland.
+Roller sports are divided up into 4 branches: Artistic (dance, figure, free skating, pairs and precision), Speed (track and road racing and banked track), Roller Hockey and Inline Hockey.

 Softball seasons vary around the state between summer and winter.
 Softball is a high-tempo, low scoring game.
 It is a bat and ball sport, played between two teams, with the primary difference to baseball being a larger ball, smaller field, and under-arm pitching.